polyccon/boilerplate/README.md

 ### * Testing with tape, supertest, tap-spec and nyc
 ### * Postgress database using the pg-promise module
 ### * Nodemon for running the server locally

+* To run the project locally you need to do the following:
+* Clone the repository
+* Cd into it
+* Run the command: npm run devStart in your terminal
+* Open localhost:4001 in your browser